© Crown copyright 2018

 This publication is available at https://www.gov.uk/government/publications/about-shale-gas-and-hydraulic-fracturing-fracking/developing-shale-oil-and-gas-in-the-uk

-Fracking, or hydraulic fracturing, is a technique used in the extraction of gas from shale rock.
-It is estimated that more than 2.5 million wells have been ‘fracked’ worldwide.
+Hydraulic fracturing, also known as fracking, is a technique which can be used in the extraction of gas from shale rock.
+It is estimated that more than 2.5 million wells have been hydraulically fractured worldwide.

-The UK has a strong regulatory regime for exploratory activities, and over 50 years of experience of regulating the onshore oil and gas industry nationally.
-We are bringing that experience to bear and measures are in place to ensure on-site safety, prevent environmental contamination, mitigate seismic activity and minimise greenhouse gas emissions.
+The UK has a strong regulatory regime for exploratory activities, and many decades of experience of regulating the onshore oil and gas industry.
+We are bringing that experience to bear and measures are in place to ensure on-site safety, prevent environmental contamination, mitigate seismic activity, and to monitor and minimise greenhouse gas emissions.

 2. Why do we need gas?

-Hydraulic fracturing, known as fracking, is a technique used in the extraction of gas from ‘shale’ rock formations by injecting water at high pressure.
-Shale gas is the same natural gas as is obtained from conventional gas fields, such as the North Sea.
+Hydraulic fracturing, also known as fracking, is a technique used in the extraction of gas from rock formations by injecting fluid at high pressure.
+Gas from hydraulic fracturing is the same natural gas that is obtained from conventional gas fields, such as the North Sea.

 4. The potential of shale gas and oil